Tourist Attractions in Bahia: main attractions, beaches and cities

 Museu de Arte Moderna da Bahia em Salvador

-6. Culture and parties
+6. Culture and festivals

 Carnaval de Salvador